aestimosolver/aestimo/README.md

 Prerequisites
 -------------

-You will need to have a version of Python 2 installed on your computer, preferably python 2.6 - 2.7.
+You will need to have a version of Python 3 installed on your computer.
 For this, please refer to Python Website, where binary packages for most platforms can be found or search your distribution's package management system.
 Additionally, you need the following python libraries - numpy, scipy and matplotlib.

 For Macintosh, Python is preinstalled and related libraries can be found at Pythonmac Directory.